From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Introduction

 \section{Introduction}

-End-to-end driving planning maps multi-view observations directly to future trajectories, reducing reliance on hand-crafted modules.
-In this setting, the visual backbone impacts not only representation quality but also latency, memory, and deployment cost.
-Large vision--language models (VLMs) promise stronger open-world semantics and long-tail reasoning, yet their performance--cost trade-off against standard vision backbones (ViT/ResNet/EVA) is still unclear on in-distribution planning benchmarks such as NAVSIM test (PDMS): do backbone advantages survive policy learning and yield measurable planning gains, and if benefits are long-tail, can we invoke VLMs only when needed?
+End-to-end driving planning maps visual observations directly to future trajectories, reducing reliance on hand-crafted modular pipelines.
+In this setting, the visual encoder affects not only downstream planning quality but also latency, memory, and deployment cost.
+Vision--language models (VLMs) are often believed to offer stronger semantics and better long-tail reasoning than standard vision-only encoders, yet it remains unclear how these two families actually differ internally, whether such differences survive downstream policy learning, and whether they can be systematically exploited in planning.

-We study RecogDrive with a full VLM (InternVL-2B) and vision-only variants that differ only in the visual backbone, and we connect representation analysis to system design via three research questions.